Add a SharePoint Online source

 1. Determine the authentication method you want to use.
 The following subsections highlight the main advantages of each authentication method.

-2. Perform the related prerequisites (see Certificate authentication prerequisites or Delegated authentication prerequisites).
+2. Perform the related prerequisites (see App authentication using certificate prerequisites or User delegated access using OAuth 2.0 prerequisites).

 Notes